kiaraleynagrace/DDPS_abortion-in-ireland/README.md

 We decided to use Twitter as our main research tool.
 Indeed, Twitter is generally considered a valuable tool for researchers and organizations who wish to monitor satisfaction and sentiment through a large volume of feedback.

 The use of paid online advertising became one of the campaign’s biggest talking points.
 Data collected by the Transparent Referendum Initiative (TRI) found that prior to the ban on foreign political advertising on May 8th, eleven Facebook pages based outside Ireland targeted Irish voters.
-Eight of these eleven pages were posting anti-repeal content.
+Eight of these eleven pages were posting anti-repeal content (O’Brien, C. (2018).
+Facebook bans foreign ads for Eighth Amendment referendum.
+The Irish Times).

 The foreign Facebook accounts running campaigns included:
 Let Them Live: A US-based anti-abortion rights group who posted fundraising campaigns encouraging their members to travel to Ireland to support the pro-life campaign.